Gut Repair 101

 Wondering if gut testing is right for you?
 Call me with your questions.

-In our sessions, this looks like using food to counter inflammation, chewing your food well, and learning practical, effective ways to manage stress so that your body can respond and feel better.
+In reality, gut repair is about abundance.
+It’s about trusting your body.
+Boosting anti-inflammatory foods, chewing well, and learning practical, effective ways to manage stress so that your body can respond and feel better.

 Next steps